sanskrit-coders/jekyll-site-archived/_posts/2018-06-01-site-moved.md

 - Anyone can use the convenient "Edit me" button to contribute changes via the github pull request.
 - Whether or not this attracts more contributions (I suspect it won't), atleast the data is freed from Google so that anyone can easily copy and host it.
 - Folks can use Disqus tool at the bottom to comment on the pages as well!

+## Comments
+Feel free to use this Jekyll theme/ setup for your own sites!